Master of Science in Clinical Mental Health Counseling Program

 Counselors play a crucial role in guiding individuals, couples, families, and groups through various challenges.
 They evaluate clients, assess readiness for counseling, help clients understand factors influencing their mental health, and teach coping strategies.3,4

-Our Master of Science in Clinical Mental Health Counseling program prepares you for a fulfilling counseling career with an innovative curriculum focusing on intersectionality, mental health advocacy, and holistic treatment through personalized connections.
+Our Master of Science in Clinical Mental Health Counseling program, approved by the Board of Behavioral Sciences in California, helps prepare you for a fulfilling counseling career with an innovative curriculum focusing on intersectionality, mental health advocacy, and holistic treatment through personalized connections.
 Tailor your learning experience by choosing between our online or blended model, which includes both remote and on-campus components.

 Request Info